 I am a Licensed Marriage and Family Therapist working in a private practice setting.
-Much of my work with clients is around supporting pre-teens, adolescents, and young adults with a variety of issues that may be present in those phases of life (behavioral issues, anxiety, depression, lack of coping skills, managing emotions, low self-esteem, social skill deficits, building self-awareness/mindfulness, communication strategies, assertiveness/setting limits).
-Often, part of my treatment with children/ teens includes working with parents to find an effective balance between setting/reinforcing limits and maintaining a positive relationship with their child(ren).
+Much of my work with clients is around supporting pre-teens, adolescents, and young adults with a variety of issues that may be present in those phases of life (behavioral issues, anxiety, depression, lack of coping skills, managing emotions, low self-esteem, social skill deficits, building self-awareness, mindfulness, communication strategies, assertiveness, setting limits).
+Often, part of my treatment with children teens includes working with parents to find an effective balance between setting and reinforcing limits and maintaining a positive relationship with their child(ren).
 While my therapeutic approach varies depending on the specific needs and goals of each client, I utilize techniques from Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Solution Focused Therapy, and Rogerian Therapy.
 I value the unique "story" of each individual with whom I work and am passionate about empowering others to create quality, meaningful lives.

 More Info About My Practice

 During my graduate studies, I also obtained my school counseling credential and had the opportunity to work in local middle and high schools.
 Through this experience, I have gained a strong sense of the academic, social, and emotional stressors and pressures that are present for children and teens today, especially in the East BayTri-Valley Area.

 Throughout my MFT licensing process, I have provided in-school therapy (through the Discovery Counseling Center in Danville), psychotherapy in private practice, and on-site behavioral intervention and therapy with students with Individualized Education Plans (through Tri-Valley SELPA).
 Providing therapy in these different settings has given me the opportunity to work with individuals families with varying levels of functionality and a diverse range of needs.